How to apply

 Buyers may also offer a question and answer session for potential sellers.
 You'll need to sign in to view the details of how to join a question and answer session.

-If you're chosen to perform the work, you and the seller can develop and agree a work order, which is the contract for the work.
+If you are selected to perform the work, you and the buyer can develop and agree a work order, which is the contract for the work.